Spanish Immersion FAQ's

 #24) How many spots are available at Wellington and Hicks?

 There are 44 available Kinder seats at Hicks and 88 at Wellington.
 The priority categories are placed first (see Question 6), and the remaining seats are given to the general pool of applicants.

 #25) If my child is 6 years old by Sept.
 1, will this affect my placement into the Kinder Spanish Immersion Program?

-Being placed in the Spanish Immersion program is contingent on being enrolled in LISD in the campus for which you have been awarded a spot.
+Being placed in the Spanish Immersion program is contingent on being enrolled in LISD on the campus for which you have been awarded a spot.
 If your child is 6 years old on or before Sept 1 2019, your placement in the Kinder grade level will be determined by the district procedures for academic delayed entry.
 If your child’s grade level is not determined to be Kindergarten, your child will be moved to the determined grade level in the Spanish Immersion program, if there is an available spot.
-If there is not a spot available your child will be placed on the waiting list until placement is available.
+If there is not a spot available, your child will be placed on the waiting list until placement is available.

 If you have a question about the enrollment process that is not addressed, please feel free to contact us at email@example.com.